evennia/evennia/docs/sphinx/source/wiki/Players.rst

 simple chat program.
 It acts as a staging area for switching between Characters (if your game supports that) or as a safety mode if your Character gets deleted. .
 Use ``@ic`` to switch back "into" your character.

-Also note that the Player object can have a different set of `Permissions <Locks#Permissions.html>`_ from the Character they control (in the first character you create permissions for Player and Character are the same, however).
+Also note that the Player object can have a different set of [Locks#Permissions Permissions] from the Character they control (in the first character you create permissions for Player and Character are the same, however).

 How to create your own Player types
 -----------------------------------